 Set to the tune of Paramore's similarly spoken-word song No Friend, Plaster Casts discusses ideas of perfection, nature, and an inevitable, slow burn.
 The release of Lorde's Melodrama in June opened me up to an incredibly vivid spectrum of emotions and storytelling concepts.
 I created beautiful derivative works which paired vulnerability and romanticism.

 Thankfully, I later learned that these works weren't entirely representative of reality; they were derivative of abstract, finite, and primal things like memories, dreams, and feelings.
-I subsequently abandoned romanticism as a virtue—Dark Web Voices directly expands on this piece.
+I eventually abandoned romanticism as a virtue—Dark Web Voices directly expands on and contrasts this piece.